statamic/v2-docs/content/collections/docs/localization.md

 You can do this by toggling the "Localizable" option for each field you wish to translate.
 If you aren't using the CP, you can just add `localizable: true` to each field in your fieldset.

 ### Editing {#editing}
 Now, when _editing_ content, you should see a "Locales" list in the sidebar.
 This shows you all of your available locales.
-A green dot indicates the locale you are currently editing, a hollow dot indicates a locale exists, and no dot means the content hasn't been translated into that locale.
+A checkmark indicates the locale you are currently editing, a green dot indicates that locale is available (published), and a white dot means the content is unavailable (draft).

 Selecting one of those locales will take you to edit the same page, but only fields marked as localizable will be available.

-It's worth noting that a piece of content must already exist in the default locale before it can be localized.

 ### Files {#files}